Winter’s here, bringing freezing temperatures with it. And unfortunately, cold weather can cause a homeowner’s nightmare: frozen pipes.

 Here’s a practical guide for avoiding frozen pipe damage this season:

 - Turn up the heat.
 Whether home or not, keep thermostats in the 55-60-degree range, or higher, to ensure pipes in basements and crawl spaces don’t freeze up.
-For extreme cold protection, opening sink cabinets is advised to expose pipes to additional warmth.
+For extreme cold protection, opening sink cabinets are advised to expose pipes to add warmth.

 - Inspect and update.
 Be sure outdoor hoses are removed from spigots.
 Periodically replace supply hoses to washers and toilets – a primary cause of water leaks beyond frozen pipes.

 - Let it trickle.
 When temperatures are especially frigid on homes with exposure, leave faucets open to a steady drip or trickle.
 The constant flow will help prevent freezing but also wastes water.